viksit/keyframe/README.md

 ## Intercom messenger integration

+#### Configurable options (from agent):
+intercomMessengerAppTitle: Title of the intercom widget<br>
+intercomMessengerHomeScreenWelcomeMessage: Welcome message on the intercom home screen.

+#### Technical info:
 Intercom app webhooks are set up on intercom.
 They are:
 /v2/intercom/configure:
 Called when user is adding the app to their intercom widget.